PlaThyme/PlaThyme/README.md

 * JSX

 # Project Goals
-* able to set a server and client communications
-* create private rooms and play multiplayer game
+We are planning to do this in `2 steps`.
+1. Initially we are aiming on making one game collaboratively.
+This will help us nail down the creation process, Developing a Game API which will handle integrating new games, and create documentation for it.
+2. Following this, additional games will be created individually by each of the initial contributors, using the Game API developed in step 1.

 # Project Roadmap
 * Repository creation and initial commit -- Done
 * Landing page and game selection menu / lobby + Private Room & game container.
-* Server API, Socket.io implementation.
+* set up a server and client communications (Server API, Socket.io implementation)
+* create private rooms and play multiplayer game

 * first game creation: __Draw the Word__
 * Future work: Additional game ideas:
   1 __Draw the word, down the line__